-The User requirements chapter gives you an overview of all currently configured user requirement sets.
-A user requirement set is a collection of all possible user requirements and their respective configurations for that set.
+The chapter's initial landing page gives an overview of all existing user requirement sets (if any).
+A set in this context means a collection of standalone user requirements and their respective configurations.

 Creating a set